-As part of our “Queer Tropics” editorial series, Brooke Schueller recalls Aqua Mob New Orleans’ water-ballet version of George Orwell’s classic dystopian novella, which premiered last fall.
+As part of our “Queer Tropics” editorial series, Brooke Sauvage recalls Aqua Mob New Orleans’ water-ballet version of George Orwell’s classic dystopian novella, which premiered last fall.

 Stepping into the Drifter Hotel last September for Aqua Mob New Orleans’ production of Two Legs Bad—a water-ballet adaptation of George Orwell’s classic, Soviet-inspired novella Animal Farm—gave me the immediate impression of being on an acid trip: Klezmer music animated a lively scene of sea creatures—performers in garish, waterproof makeup, bobbing around in scintillating costumes in the lit outdoor pool, punctuated by the barking of humans dressed as sea lions in handlebar mustaches.